Solessfir/PiUE/README.md

 - **Object** - soft reference to the Editor Utility Object Blueprint asset

 ### Category
 Groups child items into a nested ring.
 Hovering the wedge for `Category Hover Ms` navigates into the category.
-A **Back** wedge at 6 o'clock returns to the parent ring.

 - **Children** - nested array of any item types, including further categories

+### Close
+Closes the current level of the menu.
+In a sub-ring: navigates back to the parent ring.
+At root: closes the menu entirely.
+Place it anywhere in a `Children` array to control its wedge position.
+Label and icon are fully customizable.